-Responsive images are a default and automatically enabled in Webflow.
+Responsive images are a default feature automatically enabled in Webflow.

-Webflow creates variants of your uploaded images to make sure they’re responsive, look great, and load quickly on any device.
+When you upload images to your site, Webflow creates variants of your uploaded images to make sure they’re responsive and load quickly on any device.
 This can help your mobile pages load up to 10 times faster.

-In short, making your images responsive means that your browser serves a different sized version of that image based on the size of the image on your page and the screen resolution (adding srcset and sizes attributes to your <img> elements).
-To do this, Webflow creates a set of variants for each image upon upload (details below), then encodes instructions for your browser to know when to serve each variant.
+Making an image responsive means that your browser serves a different sized version of that image based on the size of the image on your page and the screen resolution (by adding srcset and sizes attributes to your <img> elements).
+To give the browser access to different sized versions of images, Webflow creates a set of variants for each image upon upload, then encodes instructions for your browser to know when to serve each variant.

-Important: If your original images are compressed enough, Webflow uses your originals.
+Important: If your original images are compressed enough, Webflow uses your original images.

-We measure your images and generate responsive variants as you work on the current page.
-But you may make changes that affect images on other pages (say, by updating a symbol or class).
-In that case you can either visit the affected page, or just hit CMD+SHIFT+ I (CTRL+SHIFT+ I on Windows) and the designer will scan and re-measure all your pages for you.
+Webflow measures your images and generates responsive variants as you work on a site page.
+But you may make changes that affect images on other pages (e.g., updating a Symbol or class).
+To ensure that all your images remain responsive, you can either visit the affected page, or use the shortcut Command + Shift + I (on Mac) or Control + Shift + I (on Windows), and the Designer will scan and re-measure all your pages for you.

 If you created your site before September 14th, 2016, you'll need to walk through a quick process to generate responsive images on your site.
-Next time you open the Designer, you'll see a modal asking you to start this process.
+The next time you open the Designer, you'll see a modal asking you to start the migration process.

-Webflow measures images in their normal states, not in hover states or interactions that may change the size of the image, so it's a good idea to look through your site and make sure everything looks ok.
+Webflow creates responsive images from their normal states — not their hover states or interactions that may change the size of the image.
+After adding hover state styles or interactions, it's a good idea to go through your site and make sure everything looks okay before publishing.

-In some cases, you may need to add additional styling to override the sizes attributes effect on image element dimensions, for example, by setting the image's width to 100% to fill its container.
+In some cases, you may need to add additional styling to override the sizes attributes effect on image element dimensions.
+For example, you may need to set the image's width to 100% to fill its container.

-This feature generates responsive variants for all inline JPGs and PNGs, except those added via rich text elements.
+This feature generates responsive variants for all inline JPGs, PNGs, and WebP images, except those added via rich text elements.
 It also doesn't apply to background images.
 We recommend SVGs and PNGs for high detail or vector based images, since these have lossless compression.

 You can learn more about responsive images on our detailed blog post on this topic.